jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 To Access Socks Shop
 * Obtain the external IP address of Socks Shop.
 * `k -n sock-shop get svc front-end`
-* The IP address under EXTERNAL-IPis the external IP address of Socks Shop.
+* The IP address under EXTERNAL-IP is the external IP address of Socks Shop
 * Use that address to access Socks Shop
+* Put the EXTERNAL-IP into a browser of your choice

-You should see a e-commerce website called Socks Shop.
+* You should see a e-commerce website called Socks Shop

 ## Grafana - UI